UNDP-Accelerator-Labs/Financial-inclusion-toolkit/5_Borrow/cbv.md

 ---
 # Using digital data collection tools to support the matching of informal traders with support package.

-The UNDP Cabo Verde Accelerator Labs team created a digital data collection tool and a corresponding database to match the needs of informal market traders with available support packages.
-This move was intended to support the public entity in charge of business promotion and support to MSMEs.

 **What it does:** The web tool developed by the UNDP Cabo Verde Accelerator Lab supports the monitoring of microloans.
 Web-based and multi-platform, it pulls data from several sources: the Social Security Institute, the revenue authority, and commercial banks in the case of bank loans.
 An additional module integrates data from (typically telephone-based) follow-ups in the field.
 This data allows a quick analysis of each MSME's position, and lists ones with non-compliance issues for faster action.- objective of monitoring microcredits, allowing the agents in charge of non-compliant loans to pro-actively propose solution to the MSMEs affected.
 As a part of the solution, the lab provided a physical customer service desk at the main street market in Cabo Verde, Sucumira.